What is Rehypothecation?

 Suppose David required capital for his new business.
 He decided to mortgage his house and get the bank to sanction the amount needed for his business.
 Therefore, David had entered into a hypothecation agreement with Bank A.

 A few months later, Bank A faced a liquidity crunch, so it decided to indulge in another financial transaction with Bank B. In this transaction, Bank A borrowed money from Bank B using the house offered by David as collateral.
-As a result, David was rewarded with a lower cost of borrowing, reducing his monthly payment and interest burden.
+As a result, David received a lower cost of borrowing, which reduced his monthly payment and interest burden.

 Consequences of Rehypothecation

 The worst possible outcome in this cycle could be the initial lender’s default.
-In such a scenario, the third-party lender would seize the collateral that initially belonged to the borrower.
-Hence, the original borrower could log into his account to discover that the asset had been wiped out.
-In other words, a borrower with the right intention to repay the loan in time could find their valuable asset gone.
+In such a scenario, the third-party lender would seize the collateral initially belonging to the borrower.
+The original borrower could log into his account and discover that someone had wiped out the asset.
+In other words, a borrower intending to repay the loan in time could find their valuable asset gone.
 However, the most surprising part is that the process is very legal.

 Elements of Rehypothecation